deacona/dog-project/README.md

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>

-Acknowledgement to Udacity for the starter code on this project.
-A big thankyou to my course mentor [NicoEssi](https://github.com/NicoEssi) for his advice and support.
+Acknowledgement to Udacity for the starter code on this project and a big thankyou to my course mentor [NicoEssi](https://github.com/NicoEssi) for his advice and support.

-Additional images are sourced from [Wikimedia Commons](https://commons.wikimedia.org/wiki/) and [Doggos Doggy Day Care](https://www.facebook.com/doggosdoggydaycaredromore/)
+Additional images are sourced from [Wikimedia Commons](https://commons.wikimedia.org/wiki/) and (with permission) [Doggos Doggy Day Care](https://www.facebook.com/doggosdoggydaycaredromore/).